 INTRODUCTION

 Approximately 8% to 26% of patients who receive an aminoglycoside for more than several days will develop mild renal impairment that is almost always reversible.
-The toxicity results from accumulation and retetion of these drugs in the proximal tubular cells1.
+The toxicity results from accumulation and retetion of these drugs in the proximal tubular cells

 In the following case report we present a particular pattern of acute renal failure documented in a patient treated with the aminoglycoside amikacin.